pulse-framework/pulse/docs/v2/docs/collection-methods.md

 ## About Collection Methods

-Collections have some out-of-the-box functionality, you can use these functions in the [Context Object](/v2/docs/context-object.html) or as `collection.functionName()`.
+Collections have some out-of-the-box functionality,and can be used in the [Context Object](/v2/docs/context-object.html) or as `collection.functionName()`.

 ::: tip Note
 Collections extend Modules, so all [Module Methods](/v2/docs/module-methods.html) exist as collections methods too.